BenhamOT/BenhamOT.github.io/docs/_posts/2023-03-20-ml-on-edge-devices.md

 Based on the need to further reduce the false positive rate, I decided to train a new bespoke model.
 Fortunately, this turned out to be a good move.
-Machine Learning has continued to evolve rapidly over the last decade; just look at where we are now with generative and large language models (LLMs), and in the 3 years since the original open-source model was developed there had been many advances made in terms of model architectures and efficiency.
+Machine Learning has continued to evolve rapidly over the last decade; just look at where we are now with generative models, and in the 3 years since the original open-source model was developed there had been many advances made in terms of model architectures and efficiency.

 When deploying ML onto an edge device, there is a trade-off between model performance (how good the model is at its job) and device performance.
 Generally, larger models with more parameters are more likely to be better at whatever they're trained to do, given sufficient training data.
-However, embedding large models over a certain size, in terms of parameters, onto edge devices is challenging because of hardware limitations such as compute power and battery life.
+However, embedding large models over a certain size, in terms of parameters, onto edge devices is challenging, because of hardware limitations such as compute power and battery life.
-This is likely to be an interesting conundrum faced by people trying to embed LLMs and generative models onto edge devices.
+This is likely to be an interesting conundrum faced by people trying to embed large language models and other generative models onto edge devices.

 Fortunately, at the time of development, several model architectures had been purposely designed for mobile devices.
 After some experimentation, MobileNetV3, from the [mobilenet][mobilenet] family, emerged as the winner.
-Although there are better options nowadays, MobileNetV3 offered the best trade off between model and device performance at the time.
+Although there are better options nowadays, at the time MobileNetV3 offered the best trade off between model and device performance.
 I trained the MobileNetV3 model on AWS Sagemaker, using Sagemaker studio.
 You can find examples of some of the helper scripts that enabled me to do this [here][sagemaker-repo].

 [mobilenet]:https://keras.io/api/applications/mobilenet/